nfrancque/Constraint-Manager/README.md

 A simple yaml-based tool for generating sdc interface constraints.
 No math involved!

+## Usage
+For immediate usage, try:

+`constraint-manager generate test`

+This will use a sample interface, part, and design to generate some constraints (not yet validated)

+To create new specifications, use

+`constraint-manager create`

+and through the cli you can create a new interface, part, and design that reference each other and use generate to test them.

 ## Goals

 Provide an easy to use tool that requires minimal user input when constraining a design and reduce human error significantly.